xiaohuaihua/Jasmine-Translator/README.md

 ## Provider setup

 The default preset is TokenDance.
-Advanced users can also configure a custom OpenAI-compatible endpoint.
+Users can also configure a custom OpenAI-compatible endpoint.

 Your API key is stored in your browser extension's local storage.
 Jasmine Translator does not provide an API key and does not operate a translation server.